-An upper second-class honours degree (or international equivalent) in psychology, or a closely related discipline (eg neuroscience, clinical psychology).
+An upper second-class honours degree (or international equivalent) in psychology or a closely related discipline (eg neuroscience or clinical psychology).
 Some clinical experience is preferable, though not essential.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis and we welcome enquiries about the suitability of any particular degree prior to full application.

 Months of entry

-This MSc is suitable for students intending to become clinical psychologists, as well as those who wish to pursue a career involving contact with patients with neuropsychological deficits (eg head injury, dementia, stroke, rehabilitation).
-It also provides an excellent grounding for students wishing to move on to further academic research through a PhD.
+This programme is suitable for students who intend to become clinical psychologists, as well as those who plan to pursue a career involving contact with patients with neuropsychological deficits (such as head injury, dementia or stroke).
+It also provides an excellent grounding for students who would like to move on to clinical PhD research.

 Fees and funding